Cleaning Stone, Marble, Travertine, & Terracotta Tiles

 Firstly, you need to know exactly what stone your tiles are made out of: is it marble, travertine, terracotta, granite, or limestone?
 This will insure that you don’t accidentally damage or dull them with improper cleaning products.
 Some stones are softer than others and therefor will scratch and stain easier.
 Even normal dust build-up can lead to a scratched surface.

-Everyday cleaning with vacuuming and mopping is essential if you don’t want to end up needing replacing early in its lifespan.
+Everyday cleaning with vacuuming and mopping is essential if you don’t want to end up replacing those tiles early in its lifespan.
 As far as store-bought cleaners, you should go for the most natural and neutral solutions possible.
-Major commercial cleaners, like http://www.eco-steamclean.co.uk/commercial-cleaning-liverpool/ eco-friendly cleaning because it extends the life of the stone.
+Or call our commercial cleaners, like https://www.eco-steamclean.co.uk/commercial-cleaning-liverpool/

 What is a Safe Stone Cleaner?